Automating Multiple Environments with Terraform

 file in the root of main-infra

-- since we created the new AWS accounts using Terraform, we can reference the account IDs via those resources:Now that we can access the environment accounts with these new providers, we need to also create IAM roles for the
+- since we created the new AWS accounts using Terraform, we can reference the account IDs via those resources:main

 and PR branches inside each account for our workflows to use, as well as a read-only one for all users.
 This will ensure that the ReadOnly